qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 > ## Challenge 1
 >
-> Which of the following datasets are continuous variables?
+> Which of the following datasets are continuous variables
 > 1. The weight of a dog
 > 2. The age of a dog
 > 3. The breed of a dog
 > 4. The colour of a dog
 >
 > > ## Solution to challenge 1
 > >
 > > 1 and 2 are both continous variables, although age in particular is often